 Our goal is to accelerate the Science & Technology pipeline by fostering dialogue among those who fund, research, and build the future.
 Throughout the semesters, we will curate a diverse cohort of experts, including government officials setting strategic direction, industry leaders scaling technology, and outside academics pioneering research.
 This series serves as a critical forum for ensuring all voices in the innovation pipeline are heard, providing attendees with unique insights into the ecosystem of modern engineering.

-All presentations will be held on the University of Maryland, College Park campus in the A.V.
-Williams Building (Room 2460) unless noted otherwise.
+All presentations will be held on the University of Maryland, College Park campus.

 Upcoming Events